J-H-LEE-std/hsl/README.md

 Both are written in **C++20** and built using **CMake**.
 The GUI version additionally requires **wxWidgets**.
 GUI cannot be built unless wxWidgets is installed.
 Before you build HS-L, please install it beforehand following guide for [Installing wxWidgets](https://docs.wxwidgets.org/3.2/overview_install.html).
+We recommand build and install wxWidgets as static library when build this project.

 ### Build from Source